Development Team Service - pre planning application advice

 Planning performance agreements

 For complex, major developments, where it is likely to take longer than the statutory period to determine them, we will negotiate with you to enter into a Planning Performance Agreement.
 This is an agreement between the Council and the applicant that sets a realistic timescale for processing and determining the application.
-This gives sufficient time for the Council to deal with these complex applications, but also provides more certainty to the applicant as to when a decision is likely to be made.
+This gives sufficient time for the Council to deal with these complex applications, and provides more certainty to the applicant as to when a decision is likely to be made.
 These agreements are encouraged by government.

 Complaints procedure